 At WeCo, all of our consultants live with disabilities.
 We love sitting down and talking with them about what it means to live with a disability in today’s electronic world.
 Jeff and Lynn were happy to share some of their frustrations about finding information online.

 Jeff has a B.S. in business administration with a minor in psychology and works in various types of customer service positions.
-He is one of the original WeCo CTCs and offers extensive expertise and insight into how the visually impaired navigate the web.
+He is one of the original WeCo Testers and offers extensive expertise and insight into how the visually impaired navigate the web.

 Question: What are some of the biggest challenges you run into when surfing the web?

 Jeff: For me, I guess, some of the biggest challenges are websites not having buttons or pictures labeled.
 One of the ways that I move around the screen is by hitting the letter B and it will jump me from button to button if there are buttons on the web page.
 But if they’re not labeled correctly, it doesn’t really say what I landed on.
 Another way that we move around the screen is by headers.
 Oftentimes headers aren’t identified on websites.
 These are things that happen a lot, and we look for these when we evaluate websites for WeCo.

 Question: How has the internet’s inaccessibility affected your life?